How to cope with the emotional and financial stress of IT job loss?

 IT retrenchment has become increasingly common due to automation, cost-cutting, and global market shifts.
 According to a 2025 report by McKinsey & Company, over 20% of IT professionals in India may need to reskill or transition to new roles within the next three years.
 This trend reflects a wider global restructuring of the tech workforce.

-Job loss affects more than income it impacts confidence, daily routine, and family stability.
-Acknowledging these effects early helps you take control instead of feeling helpless.
+Job loss affects more than income; it impacts confidence, daily routine, and family stability.
+Learning strategies for coping with job loss and acknowledging these effects early helps you take control instead of feeling helpless.

 Emotional Stress The Hidden Weight of Job Loss